 And that ritualistic, external, temporal cleansing?
 It became relational, internal, and eternal.

 Stones once thrown in righteous judgment were laid down in humble mercy.
 Punishment was replaced with grace as Righteousness Himself stood between sinful man and his dire fate.

 And so we have Jesus, God Himself with us in the flesh, God’s heart in a very literal sense laid bare for all the world to see, the perfect Parent to model ourselves after.

-We have the Father…not a father, but THE Father…to look to for guidance on how to parent our children.
+We have the Father…not a father, but THE Father…to look to for guidance about how to parent our children.

 Twelve of God’s children, all with different personalities, backgrounds, and talents, became Jesus’ disciples.
-The word disciple is the root word in discipline, so to discipline our children means to disciple them.
+The word disciple is the root word in discipline, so in a completely literal sense to discipline our children means to disciple them.

-What characteristics defined Jesus’ discipleship?
-In other words, how did He treat His disciples?
-Was He harsh?
-Did He yell?
-Did He punish them?
-Clearly, He had the authority to.
-But since He came to take our punishment, it really wouldn’t make sense for Him to start meting it out, would it?
+So, what characteristics defined Jesus’ discipleship?
+How did he treat his disciples?
+Was he harsh?
+Did he yell?
+Did he punish them?
+Clearly, he had the authority to!
+But since he came to free us from punishment, it really wouldn’t make sense for him to start meting it out, would it?

-He drew them close to Himself, lived with them, ate with them, traveled with them.
-Jesus didn’t just say He loved His disciples.
-He didn’t simply feel love for His disciples.
-Jesus lived love for His disciples.
-And He lived that love daily, mercifully, sacrificially.
+He drew them close to himself, lived with them, ate with them, travelled with them.
+Jesus didn’t just say he loved his disciples.
+He didn’t simply feel love for his disciples.
+Jesus lived love for his disciples.
+And he lived that love daily, mercifully, sacrificially.

 So, what are the characteristics that defined Jesus’ discipleship?

 Listening.
 Encouraging.
 Teaching.
 Guiding.